couchbaselabs/docs-ng/content/couchbase-manual-2.2/appendix-release-notes.markdown

  * Read-only admin user and ability to reset password for administrators.

-In addition, this release will try to address some existing issues that customers are facing:
+In addition, this release will address some existing issues that customers are facing:

- * Hash passwords on the wire for SASL buckets from an SDK, see [Couchbase Developer Guide 2.2, Providing SASL Authentication](http://docs.couchbase.com/couchbase-devguide-2.2/#providing-sasl-authentication).
+ * Hash passwords for memcached protocol connections for SASL buckets.
+See [Couchbase Developer Guide 2.2, Providing SASL Authentication](http://docs.couchbase.com/couchbase-devguide-2.2/#providing-sasl-authentication).

- * Support installing Couchbase as a non-root and non-sudo user, see [Installing Couchbase Server](#couchbase-getting-started-install).
+ * Support installing Couchbase as a non-root and non-sudo user on Linux, see [Installing Couchbase Server](#couchbase-getting-started-install).

- * Efficiently support "Append" patterns with tcmalloc upgrade.
+ * Efficiently support "Append" operations with tcmalloc upgrade.

  * Improved rebalance speeds for smaller number datasets and node counts.